CONDOVER, St. Mary & St. Andrew (SJ 494 058),

-This is a large, aisleless, pseudo-cruciform building (seen left, from the northeast), constructed of a dusky pink Permian sandstone and of greatest antiquity in the Transitional N. transept lit by round-arched windows high above a string course, surrounded by keeled rolls supported on similar side-shafts with waterleaf capitals.
-(See the thumbnail below right.)
-According to Pevsner, the S. transept, nave, N. porch and W. tower are attributable to the reign of Charles II (1660-85) - an uncommon period for a church outside the City of London.
+This is a large, aisleless, pseudo-cruciform building (i.e. it has transepts but no true crossing), constructed of a dusky grey-pink Permian sandstone and of greatest antiquity in the Transitional N. transept.
+(See the photograph below right.)
+According to Pevsner, the S. transept, nave, N. porch and W. tower are attributable to the reign of Charles II (1660-85) (The Building of England: Shropshire, Harmondsworth, Penguin, 1958, p.
+111) - an uncommon period for a church outside the City of London.
 However, the chancel and shorter chancel chapels were rebuilt in Early English (Geometric) style in 1868, seemingly upon the pre-existing foundations, although whether according to their original form is impossible to tell.
-Except for the W. doorway, the tower is sufficiently mediaeval-looking to suggest the re-use of the original materials: it rises in three stages, supported to the west by diagonal buttresses, and has trefoil-cusped Y-traceried bell-openings, battlements, and rather undersized pinnacles at the angles.
-The nave, S. transept and N. porch are unified by battlements with very pronounced mouldings around the edge, and except in the porch and S. transept S. wall, are lit by square-headed two-light windows with supermullioned tracery.
+Except for the W. doorway, the tower is sufficiently mediaeval-looking to suggest the re-use of the original materials: it rises in three stages, supported to the west by diagonal buttresses, and has trefoil-cusped Y-traceried bell-openings, battlements, and very undersized pinnacles at the angles.
+The nave, S. transept and N. porch are brought into some sort of unity by their battlements with very pronounced mouldings around the edge, and except in the porch and S. transept S. wall, are lit by square-headed two-light windows with supermullioned tracery.
 The width of the nave and its curious roof line suggest it replaces a former, narrower nave with aisles, amounting to the same width overall.
-The porch outer doorway is comopsed of four orders of deeply-carved mouldings and has an ogee-pointed hood-mould supporting a niche above, while the porch side windows are five-light, square-headed and transomed, with the central bays blank.
+The porch outer doorway is composed of four orders of deeply-carved mouldings and has an ogee-pointed hood-mould supporting a niche above, while the porch side windows are five-light, square-headed and transomed, with the central bays blank.
 The S. transept has a half-timbered gable.